Eric V of Denmark: Regency

 Taking advantage of the situation, Chief Jaromar II of Rügen (c.
 1218–1260) gathered an army of Wends and invaded Zealand.
 Queen Margaret raised an army, but was soundly defeated in 1259 near Ringsted.
-Jarimar went on to attack and pillage Copenhagen later that year.
+Jaromar went on to attack and pillage Copenhagen later that year.
 He shipped his army to Skåne in order to continue his campaign.
 Unfortunately for him, he encountered the wrath of a farmer's wife, who killed him outright.
 The Wends fled back to Rűgen.

 Believing the Wendish incursion showed the queen was weak, Duke Eric rebelled.
 The queen was forced to raise another army and march to Jutland to put the Duke in his place.
 She defeated the duke, and while he negotiated a truce with her, he gathered allies in northern Germany to help him attack.
 The combined forces defeated Queen Margaret in 1261 at the Battle of Lohede south of Danevirke in Schleswig-Holstein.
 She and her son were captured and were forced to cede royal properties in southern Jutland to secure their release.

-In 1260, Queen Margaret had released Archbishop Erlandsen from prison thinking he would be grateful, but he subsequently issued an interdict over all of Denmark trying to force her and Eric off the throne.
-In 1263, acting as regent of Denmark, the queen wrote to Pope Urban IV asking him to intervene with Archbishop Erlandsen.
+In 1260, Queen Margaret had released Archbishop Jacob from prison thinking he would be grateful, but he subsequently issued an interdict over all of Denmark trying to force her and Eric off the throne.
+In 1263, acting as regent of Denmark, the queen wrote to Pope Urban IV asking him to intervene with Archbishop Jacob.
 After several years of quibbling, the pope agreed to several items that the queen wanted.
 He issued a dispensation to alter the terms of the Danish succession that would permit women to inherit the Danish throne.
 This would make it possible for one of King Eric's sisters to become queen in the event of his death, because he had no children.
 Although Pope Urban IV gave his consent, it never became an issue.
 King Eric's son Eric Menved eventually succeeded to the Danish throne.

 Reign

 As an adult ruler, King Eric V tried to enforce his power over the church and nobility.
 In the 1270s, the King attacked Småland.
 His conflict with the church was brought to a satisfying result, with the help of the Pope.
 By 1282, he had so offended the nobles throughout Denmark that he was forced to accept a charter (Danish: håndfæstning – a kind of a Danish Magna Carta) which limited his authority and guaranteed the ancient rights and customs that preserved the power of the nobles.
 The King signed the charter at Nyborg Castle, recognized as Denmark's first-ever constitution in existence.

-However at the time of King Eric's death, the rights and guarantees the 1282 charter would lose their effectiveness, since the next king would not be bound by the same agreement.
+However at the time of King Eric's death, the rights and guarantees of the 1282 charter would lose their effectiveness, since the next king would not be bound by the same agreement.